 Weather simulation data

-meteoblue offers weather simulation data from own proprietary models, from third party weather models and from (third party) reanalyses datasets.
+meteoblue offers weather simulation data from own proprietary models, from third party weather models and from (third party) reanalysis datasets.
 Therefore this section has three subcategories:

 - meteoblue models (history & forecast)

 - Reanalysis datasets (history only)

 For a better understanding of the characteristics of weather simulation data we have created a subsection which explains the difference between simulated and measured weather data.